Cloud-Native Security: A Comprehensive Guide to Securing Your Technology Stack

 - You’re rotating keys regularly to safeguard against brute-force attacks on them.

 Only open the ports you’re using.
 Don’t forget open ports, especially on internet-facing applications.
-This is one of the ways attackers can gain access to the cloud infrastructure.
+This is one of the ways attackers can gain access to the cloud infrastructure and infect it with malware.

 The next layer of security for native cloud is controlled at the container level.